Colleges by Location

 Job Placement

-The average base annual starting salary of the students who were employed within six months of graduation at this school is 71,349 USD.
+The starting salary for graduates employed within six months of graduating at this school averages 71,349 USD.

 $71,349